christophpickl/UltimateKotlinWorkshop2/README.md

 Have a look at my personal [presentation_notes.pdf](https://github.com/christophpickl/UltimateKotlinWorkshop2/blob/master/presentation_notes.pdf) which will walk you through the whole workshop and get your very own Spring Boot enabled ReSTful webservice up and running :)

+For pre-solved solutions, open up the [ultimate_solution/](https://github.com/christophpickl/UltimateKotlinWorkshop2/tree/master/ultimate_solution) folder which contains the full fledged solution.
+Or if you prefer something more slim, have a look into the [ultimate_steps/](https://github.com/christophpickl/UltimateKotlinWorkshop2/tree/master/ultimate_steps) directory.

 Happy koding, yours

 Christoph :heart: